o3de/o3de.org/content/docs/atom-guide/get-started/materialtype-and-shader.md

 Breaking it down, MyUnlitColor.shader contains the following components:

 Source
-: This shader refers to the shader code defined in the AZSL source file, UnlitSingleColor.azsl.
+: This shader refers to the shader code that's defined in the AZSL source file, UnlitSingleColor.azsl.

 DepthStencilState
 : The `CompareFunc` property sets the comparison operator to `GreaterEqual`, in order to discard pixels that have depth values that are lower than the current value in the depth buffer and because Atom uses a separate depth pre-pass that runs before the lighting pass.
 This is necessary because the Atom renderer implements reverse depth buffers.